lugu/qiloop/doc/NOTES.md

   2- the list of methods and signals associated with an object can be query by calling its method "metaObject".
 See MetaObject section.

+#### Other

+- 'X': an unknown type.
+- 'v': void: used for the return type of a method.

 ### Examples

 - i: an integer (`int`)